jyeungtin/NextDoorScraping/README.md

 3. Comments count and comment text
 4. Body texts
 5. Post ID
-6. Formatted date(with exceptions, see [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do))
+6. Formatted date (with exceptions, see [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do))
+7. Scrolling by date (with exceptions, see [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do))

 ## To-do
-1. Scrolling by date, currently is manually interrupted
+1. Scrolling by date is not possible if the date is less than a year ago but in a different year (e.g., you cannot scroll to dec 2021 if we are now nov 2022).
+See point 4 for an elaboration.
 2. Get reactions categorisations (sad, likes, laughs, etc.)
-3. Get dates that are at least 6 days old, posts that are 5 day-old or more recent will return a faulty date due to a different formatting on NextDoor
-4. Not urgent, but can also automate login processes and allow for multiple neighbourhoods to be examined (this is not within the scope of the project)
+3. Not urgent, but can also automate login processes and allow for multiple neighbourhoods to be examined (this is not within the scope of the project)
+4. Add a function to check date difference to correctly parse date.
+Nextdoor will not show the year if the date is not at least a year old (e.g., if today is 23/10/2022, 01/11/2021 will be shown as 1 nov. instead of 1 nov.
+2021).
+A new function needs to be written to solve this problem.